Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/UsingAnalyzersDuringCommandLineBuilds.md

 dotnet build MySolution.sln --no-incremental -warnaserror /p:TreatWarningsAsErrors=true /p:RunAnalyzersDuringBuild=true -nologo -consoleLoggerParameters:NoSummary -verbosity:quiet
 ```

+> ⚠ If you are using the NuGet package, run `dotnet msbuild "-t:Restore;LombiqNetAnalyzers" MySolution.sln` first to ensure the _.editorconfig_ file is deployed.
+This is especially important for CI usage.
+For local development, you can simply rebuild the solution.

 Note that code style analysis is experimental in the .NET 5 SDK and [may change in later versions](https://github.com/dotnet/roslyn/issues/49044).

 ## Non-SDK-style .NET Framework projects